-The Associate of Applied Science (A.A.S.) degree program in Respiratory Care offers a rigorous 69-credit course of study in Respiratory Care through a cohesive curriculum sequence that prepares graduates for entry-level career opportunities in respiratory care.
-Graduates will be eligible to sit for the National Board of Respiratory Care credentialing exams.
-Licensed Respiratory Therapists administer medical gases and aerosolized drugs; deliver bronchial hygiene therapy; and assist with resuscitation and medical emergencies.
-Respiratory Therapist are responsible for inserting and maintaining artificial airways, and the management of critically ill patients of all ages who require advanced life support.
-Respiratory Therapist also provide pulmonary rehabilitation and help educate patients, family members and the public at large, regarding the treatment and prevention of lung diseases.
-Graduates of the Respiratory Care Program will be prepared to assist Physicians with diagnosis, and provide treatment and preventative care to patients with disorders of the heart and lungs.
+The Associate of Applied Science (A.A.S.) degree program in respiratory care offers a rigorous 69-credit course of study in respiratory care through a cohesive curriculum sequence that prepares graduates for entry-level career opportunities in respiratory care.
+Graduates will be eligible to sit for the National Board of Respiratory Care (NBRC) credentialing exams.
+Licensed respiratory care practitioners administer medical gases and aerosolized drugs; deliver bronchial hygiene therapy; and assist with resuscitation and medical emergencies.
+Respiratory care practitioners are responsible for inserting and maintaining artificial airways and managing critically ill patients of all ages who require advanced life support.
+Respiratory care practitioners also provide pulmonary rehabilitation and help educate patients, family members and the public at large, regarding the treatment and prevention of lung diseases.
+Graduates of the respiratory care program will be prepared to assist physicians with diagnosis and provide treatment and preventative care to patients with disorders of the heart and lungs.

 - Communicate effectively in oral, written and visual forms.

-- Demonstrate ethical and professional conduct according to the Respiratory Care code of ethics.
+- Demonstrate ethical and professional conduct according to (American Association for Respiratory Care) AARC’s code of ethics.

 - Function effectively as a Registered Respiratory Therapist in a healthcare setting.